Want to read more about Winthrop Rockefeller? Check out our blog!

-National headlines carried the news in the summer of 1953: 41-year-old Winthrop Rockefeller, fourth son of one of the world’s wealthiest and most powerful families and a dashing society figure, had suddenly pulled up stakes from New York City and relocated to the top of a mountain in the middle of Arkansas.
+In the summer of 1953, national headlines reported that 41-year-old Winthrop Rockefeller — the fourth son of one of the world’s wealthiest and most influential families, and a prominent figure in high society — had abruptly left New York City and moved to the top of a mountain in the heart of Arkansas.

 Early Life

-First, he left Yale during his junior year to work as a roughneck in the dangerous Texas oilfields of the 1930s, where he made 75 cents an hour and lived in a rented room for $4.50 a week.
-Then, after finally accepting a position in one of the family’s companies in 1937, he quit in 1941, enlisted in the Army as a private, completed Officer Candidate School, and fought as an infantry commander in the Pacific during World War II, earning a Bronze Star with Oak Leaf Clusters and a Purple Heart for his actions aboard a troopship attacked by a kamikaze pilot during the invasion of Okinawa.
+First, he walked away from Yale in his junior year to work as a roughneck in the gritty, dangerous Texas oilfields of the 1930s, earning just 75 cents an hour and renting a room for $4.50 a week.
+Later, after finally taking a role in one of the family’s companies in 1937, he stepped away again in 1941 to enlist in the Army as a private.
+He completed Officer Candidate School and served as an infantry commander in the Pacific during World War II, where he earned a Bronze Star with Oak Leaf Clusters and a Purple Heart for his bravery aboard a troopship attacked by a kamikaze pilot during the invasion of Okinawa.

 Becoming an Arkansan

-The 927-acre spread he bought atop Petit Jean Mountain provided ample opportunities to do exactly that.
-Rockefeller promptly set about turning the half-wild sprawl into a model cattle farm, pumping water 850 feet up the mountainside from the Arkansas River below; building lakes, roads, and an airstrip; and building and rebuilding structure after structure.
+The 927-acre stretch he purchased atop Petit Jean Mountain gave him just the kind of challenge he seemed to thrive on.
+Rockefeller wasted no time transforming the rugged land into a model cattle farm, pumping water 850 feet up from the Arkansas River, building lakes, roads, and even an airstrip, and tirelessly constructing and reconstructing one structure after another.

-But he soon learned that the need for change didn’t end at the borders of his property.
-At the time, Arkansas was mired in what Time magazine called a “dead-end economic and political condition.”
-Jobs were few, wages were low, the schools were poor, and health and dental care were hard to come by.
-A one-party political system, plagued by persistent corruption, didn’t help.
+But Rockefeller quickly realized that the need for change reached far beyond the boundaries of his mountain property.
+At the time, Arkansas was stuck in what Time magazine described as a “dead-end economic and political condition.”
+Jobs were scarce, wages were low, schools were struggling, and access to basic health and dental care was limited.
+A one-party political system, weighed down by ongoing corruption, only made matters worse.

-In this situation, Rockefeller found what he had looked for all his life: a worthy challenge.
-He threw himself into the task of improving the quality of life in Arkansas with feverish energy and purpose, spending not only vast amounts of energy, but also vast amounts of his personal fortune.
-“Win found himself in Arkansas,” his brother Nelson, at the time governor of New York, said later.
-His brother David, president of Chase Manhattan, said, “It was just what he wanted and needed.”
+In Arkansas, Rockefeller finally found what he had been searching for all his life: a challenge worth taking on.
+He poured himself into the work of improving the state’s quality of life with unwavering purpose, spending not only vast amounts of energy but also vast amounts of his personal fortune.
+“Win found himself in Arkansas,” his brother Nelson, then governor of New York, later said.
+His brother David, president of Chase Manhattan, added, “It was just what he wanted and needed.”

-With the means and the freedom to live virtually anywhere in the world he wished and to do virtually anything that struck his fancy — including enjoying a life of luxury and privilege — Rockefeller chose to put down roots in Arkansas, which at the time had arguably the lowest standard of living in the United States, and devote himself completely to making it a better place.
+With the freedom and resources to live anywhere in the world and do anything he pleased — including enjoying a life of comfort and privilege — Rockefeller instead chose to plant roots in Arkansas, a state that then had perhaps the lowest standard of living in the country.
+He committed himself fully to the mission of helping make it a better place.

 A Two-Party System